-Criminal offences need to be reported to the Police immediately.
-If you feel your safety is at immediate risk, you should call the fire service and the police on 999.
+Criminal offences need to be reported to the police immediately.
+If you feel your safety is at immediate risk, you should call the police, and dire service if necessary, on 999.
 Otherwise, call 101.

 Criminal activity is obviously serious, but it can also have a serious impact on how you feel about where you live and if you feel safe.